InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-13-intellectual-property.md

 ---
 title: "Protecting your Intellectual Property"
 categories:
+  - Field Agent Technology
-  - Anonymity
+  - Human Programming Technology
-  - Privacy
+  - Corporate Culture
-  - Security
+  - Corporate Structure
 tags:
+  - FAT
+  - HPT
-  - anonymity
+  - corporate
-  - privacy
+  - culture
-  - security
+  - structure
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 Hardwares, softwares and other technologies such as those used by the wetworks units pose a massive anonymity-compromising risk to your organization's back-end units.